camille-the-eel/word-guess-game/README.md

 # Word-Guess-Game

-* Choose a theme for your game
-* Use key events to listen for the letters that your players will type
+* establish your themed array of words

 * Display the following on the page:

 * Press any key to get started!
 * Wins: (# of times user guessed the word correctly).
-  - If the word is madonna, display it like this when the game starts: _ _ _ _ _ _ _.
+* have the computer chose a random word from the array
+* display the number of dashes corresponding to the number of letters in the random word chosen
-  - As the user guesses the correct letters, reveal them: m a d o _  _ a.
+  - As the user guesses the correct letters, reveal them: m a d o _  _ a

-* Number of Guesses Remaining: (# of guesses remaining for the user).
+* display number of Guesses Remaining: (# of guesses remaining for the user).
-* Letters Already Guessed: (Letters the user has guessed, displayed like L Z Y H).
+* display letters Already Guessed: (Letters the user has guessed, displayed like L Z Y H).

+* Use key events to listen for the letters that your players will type
 * After the user wins/loses the game should automatically choose another word and make the user play it*